“Keep your hand on the plow, hold on, hold on.” Mahalia Jackson

 If not a cure-all, yoga is often touted as the Swiss Army knife of fitness.

-In keeping with that definition, however, anybody with a million dollars in the bank is having a true blue yogic experience, because a fistful of that much money in the bank is a no-brainer for feeling free and whole, no matter how you got the greenbacks or what you plan on doing with them.
+In step with that definition, however, anybody with a million dollars in the bank is having a true yogic experience, because that much money in the bank is a no-brainer for feeling free and whole, no matter how you got the greenbacks or what you plan on doing with them.

 Since the rich are always complaining that being rich is harder than it looks, yoga might be a big help for them.